BigDataBiology/VideoTutorials/2__GMGCv1MAGs/README.md

 fusos = dog_bins[dog_bins['GTDB_tk'].str.contains('p__Fusobacteriota')]
 ```

 Now, we retrieve the FASTA files.
 What you need to know is that individual FASTA failes are available at `https://gmgc.embl.de/api/v1.0/genome_bin/{bin_id}/fasta` (where `{bin_id}` is the identifier for the bin of interest).
-So, we just need to put everything together and use [requests](https://requests.readthedocs.io/):
+So, we just need to put everything together and use [requests](https://requests.readthedocs.io/) to retrieve the actual sequences:

 ```python
 import requests